isxuowo/mcwiki/Casting-Basin.md

 The Casting Basin turns molten minerals back into ingots, gems, block, etc. Can also produce Rods, Plates, and Gears for cheaper than crafting when upgraded.
+1 of 3 machines required to produce advanced alloys.

 | Item | Recipe | Items |
 |------|--------|-------|